ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 For more information, see [Global Replication Services Solution using {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}](https://cloud.ibm.com/media/docs/downloads/power-iaas/Global_Replication_Services_Solution_using_IBM_Power_Virtual_Server.pdf){: external}.

 Consider the {{site.data.keyword.IBM_notm}} Toolkit for AIX from {{site.data.keyword.IBM_notm}} Technology Expert Labs for disaster recovery automation functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
-With the Toolkit, simplify and automate operations of the disaster recovery solution. {{site.data.keyword.IBM_notm}} Toolkit for AIX Full System Replication (AIX) enables automated disaster recovery functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
+With the toolkit, simplify and automate the operations of the disaster recovery solution. {{site.data.keyword.IBM_notm}} Toolkit for AIX Full System Replication (AIX) enables automated disaster recovery functions and capabilities on the {{site.data.keyword.cloud_notm}} by integrating {{site.data.keyword.powerSys_notm}} with the capabilities of GRS.
 Clients can manage their DR environment that uses their existing AIX skills.
-Toolkit functions:
+Review the following toolkit functions:

 - Full System Replication for {{site.data.keyword.IBM_notm}} AIX {{site.data.keyword.powerSys_notm}}
     - Replicate your data from between {{site.data.keyword.cloud_notm}} sites
     - Replicate the AIX OS volumes

-- Disaster Recovery Services
+- Disaster recovery services
-    - Perform a VM switch by deactivating a VM from one site and activating its replicated VM on another site
+    - Perform a virtual machine switch by deactivating a virtual machine from one site and activating its replicated virtual machine on another site.

 - Administrative Functions
-    - Reduce outage time by activating your application on another {{site.data.keyword.IBM_notm}} site while performing required maintenance
+    - Reduce outage time by activating your application on another {{site.data.keyword.IBM_notm}} site while performing required maintenance.

 - How to get started: [technologyservices@ibm.com](mailto:technologyservices@ibm.com)

 - To fully automate, the site and volume relationship requires PowerHA Enterprise Edition.
-The PowerHA GLVM Functions include:
+The PowerHA GLVM functions include:

     - Automate all rpvserver and rpvclient relationships

-    - Ensure that all LV copies are kept in sync
+    - Help ensure that all LV copies are kept in sync

-    - If half of the disks are missing perform a "force" varyon
+    - If half of the disks are missing, perform a force varyon.

     - Handle Data Divergence dominant site